shevious/edx-documentation/en_us/install_operations/source/configuration/enable_sso.rst

    (OAuth2)** select **Change**, and then select the provider that you want to configure.

 #.
-On the Add Provider Configuration page, enter the following required information.
+On the Add Provider Configuration page, enter the following required
+   information.

- - **Icon class**: The icon class for the button that should appear on the sign in page.
+ - **Icon class**: The icon class for the button that you want to include on the sign in page.
- - **Name**: The name of the authentication provider as it should appear on the sign in page.
+ - **Name**: The name of the authentication provider, as it you want it to appear on the sign in page.
+ - **Backend name**: Select a python-social-auth backend class from your whitelist.
  - **Client ID**
  - **Client Secret**

 #.
-Optionally, specify your selections for the additional configuration
+Specify your selections for other configuration options.
+For more
-   options.
-For more information about these options, see :ref:`Configuration Options for OAuth2 Providers`.
+   information about these options, see :ref:`Configuration Options for OAuth2 Providers`.

 #.
 When you are ready to enable the provider, select **Enabled** You can save
    your configuration settings and enable the provider at another time.